MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 - HCWP filtering capabilities are more complex than most other modern web parts.
 You can use **KQL**, **CAML**, and/or **Managed Properties** to filter and display specific results.
 We'll cover examples of that here.

 ---
-As a site owner making pages for SharePoint or Teams, you understand the value of automatically rolling up content from multiple lists, libraries, and sites and displaying them on a page.
-Using built-in List or Library web parts work fine... but your end users never put things in _just one place_.
+As a site owner making pages for SharePoint or Teams, you understand the value of automatically rolling up content from multiple lists, libraries, and sites to display them on a page.
+Using built-in list or library web parts work fine... but your end users never put things in _just one place_.
 They're empowered to self-organize their content across multiple sites!
 The Highlighted Content Web Part can help here, automatically showing users the right content on a page, regardless of its physical location.

 > **Modern pages, modern web parts**
 >
-> Site Owners of _a certain age_ will remember Classic web part pages and their content rollup web parts.
-The Highlighted Content Web Part is maybe the successor to the _Content Query_ and _Content Search_ web parts.
+> Site Owners of may remember classic web part pages and their content rollup web parts.
+The Highlighted Content Web Part is the successor to the _Content Query_ and _Content Search_ web parts.
 The mental model is very similar.
 > HCWPs only work on Modern pages.

-## What Should I Learn?
+## What should I learn?

 To dig into the real power of the HCWP you'll need to increase your knowledge in key SharePoint areas and technologies.
 Here's the learning path you should traverse: